 COVID-19 Disaster Payment

 If a state public health order for COVID-19 adversely affects you, Services Australia provides a support payment.
-This weekly payment helps if you can't earn an income because of a COVID-19 lockdown.

 You are eligible if: